 When discussing topics such as sexual identity with youth it is important to use accessible and inclusive language which does not reinforce the idea that heterosexuality is normal and expected or that there are only two genders.
-Heterosexual and cisgender (non-transgender) identities are often considered normal and the only identities valued in our society.
+Heterosexual and cisgender (non-transgender) identities are often considered normal and the only identities valued in the dominant society.
 Because of this, people are prone to using words that assume everyone is heterosexual and cisgender.
 An example of this would be assuming that female students will have a boyfriend while male students will have a girlfriend.
 A more inclusive approach would be to instead use the term "partner", which does not assume the gender or sexual orientation of students or the people they date.
-This is something that is crucial when teaching as many sexual and gender minority youth face challenges throughout their life because of these harmful social norms.
-For more information about teaching inclusively, see: http://sexted.org/inclusive-sex-ed-language/
+This is something that is crucial when teaching as many sexual and gender minority youth, known as two-spirits youth in many First Nations, face challenges throughout their life because of these harmful social norms.